 The perfect fall flavors all come together on one easy sheet pan in this recipe.
-You can usually even find the veggies pre-cut in the grocery store if you’re in a rush, especially the butternut squash (maybe not the fennel).
+You can usually even find the squash pre-cut in the grocery store if you’re in a rush.
 But use a good quality sausage, as the blistered crisped skin of these is the best part.
 And for an all-season supper, just switch out the specific veggies you use, and even the sausage (think chicken links when it’s warmer and you want a lighter bite).
-Get the Roasted Fall Vegetables with Italian Sausage recipe.
+Get the Sausage, Kale & Squash Sheet Pan Dinner recipe.

 Buy a roll of pre-cooked polenta and slice it into rounds for the easiest dinner ever.
 The polenta rounds go on the sheet pan first as they take a little longer to crisp up, and then you simply scatter the shrimp and tomatoes toward the end so the shrimp stay perfectly moist and tender.
 Technically two steps, but still only one sheet pan.
 Get the Roasted Shrimp with Polenta recipe.

 Related Reading: Everything You Need to Know About Buying Shrimp